Fujifilm X-E3 vs Panasonic LX100

 Review summary: Fujifilm X-E3 vs Panasonic LX100

 So how do things add up?
-Which of the two cameras – the Fujifilm X-E3 or the Panasonic LX100 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Fujifilm X-E3 better than the Panasonic LX100 or vice versa?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 12.7MP) with a 40% higher linear resolution.